Sport in Fiji: Other sports

-Many sports exist in Fiji, and in many ways has its own cultural following.
-Golf has been made famous by Fijian golfer Vijay Singh, and the Fiji International tournament is part of the European Tour.
+Many sports exist in Fiji, with many having their own cultural following.
+Golf has been popularized by Fijian golfer Vijay Singh, and the Fiji International tournament is part of the European Tour.
 There are sports such as surfing, which was brought to prominence by Fijian former world champion Tony Philp.
-Sailing in varying forms, cricket, various adventure sports, athletics, various Asian martial arts, and boxing.
-Whilst a handful of players of Fijian heritage currently play in the Australian Football League there have been a few competitions for local AFL teams that have been held over the years and it is still a growing sport.
+Others includr sailing in varying forms, cricket, various adventure sports, athletics, various Asian martial arts, and boxing.
+A handful of players of Fijian heritage currently play in the Australian Football League, and Australian football is a growing sport.